Monday, 30 September 2024

 Above all, there was the Sarnt (sergeant), who shouted in Capital Letters - YOU LEANING AGAINST THE WALL.
 GET OFF THAT WALL BEFORE I PUSH IT OVER ON YOU. ..You're going for your inoculations.
 NEVER MIND WHAT AGAINST...THERE'S NOTHING TO FEEL SCARED ABOUT..(Fond memories of Battery Sergeant Major Williams in It Ain't Half Hot Mum!).
 One chapter commenced: The argument was all about Sarnts.
 Funny thing, but when you get a bunch of erks together they're either talking about women or grub or sarnts, which about the only things they have any time to think about apart from their jobs.

 One of the stories which I fondly recall is that entitled 'Madame'.
 The author, Titch, Bluey and the Actor are asked to visit 'an old dear' living in a big house all alone with a 'butler cove' waiting to meet and greet them.
 In conversation, they established she was once a famous opera singer.
 Apparently, she had suddenly ended her career (she had been the lead role in Carmen) on her husband's death in a mountaineering accident, and not sung a note since.
-The four Erks revisit and Bluey presents her with a present - a model of Carmen.
+The four Erks revisit and Bluey gives her a present - a small model of Carmen.
 The old lady leaves the room and they hear in the distance the sound of a piano being played and 'Carmen' being sung, like an angel...the butler cove's eyes are still popping out of his head and a big tear's streaking down his cheek.
 The lady returns to the room, saying "It came back only for a moment".

-Sunday 15 September 2024
+Sunday, 15 September 2024

 Matthew Richardson's 'The Scarlet Papers' 2023